Diffusion in a $d$-dimensional rough potential

 where $D^*$ denotes the diffusivity of the walker in a single-element homogeneous solid with barrier $\mu$:

-This expression shows that, in 1d, the addition of noise in a solid solution with equal mean as the pure system suppresses diffusivity, which is similar to the controversial sluggish diffusion effect in high entropy alloys\cite{tsai2013sluggish}\cite{divinski2018mystery}\cite{dkabrowa2019demystifying}.
-However, a similar analytical expression in a higher number of dimensions has been elusive to the community for over four decades.
-Such an analytical expression can expedite the analysis of diffusion in dimensionality-dependent phenomena, such as one-dimensional diffusion along dislocations\cite{doi:10.1080/01418617908239293}\cite{legros2008observation} or DNA\cite{wang2006single}\cite{gorman2008visualizing}\cite{gorman2010visualizing}, two-dimensional diffusion along a grain boundary\cite{peterson1983grain}\cite{mishin1997grain}, or three-dimensional diffusion in bulk\cite{vaidya2016ni}\cite{beke2016diffusion}\cite{vaidya2018bulk}.
-Additionally, an analytical expression would clarify the controversy behind the sluggish diffusion effect.
+This expression shows that, in $1d$, the addition of noise in a solid solution with equal mean as the pure system suppresses diffusivity, which relates to the controversial sluggish diffusion effect in high entropy alloys\cite{tsai2013sluggish}\cite{divinski2018mystery}\cite{dkabrowa2019demystifying}.
+However, a similar general analytical expression in a higher number of dimensions has been elusive to the community for over four decades.
 To estimate diffusivities in higher dimensions, one can perform atomistic simulations such as atomistic kinetic Monte Carlo (KMC) \cite{SENNINGER20161}.
 However, these simulations can be expensive, highlighting the need for an analytical or semi-analytical expression instead for faster estimates and deeper physical insights.

+Seki and Bagchi derived such an expression, concluding that $D = D^*\exp\left(-\frac{1}{2}\left(\frac{\varepsilon}{k_BT}\right)^2\right)$ for all $d\geq 2$ \cite{seki2015relationship}.
+We find in this work, however, that such an expression is valid for $d = 2$, but not $d > 2$.
+Seki et al. later derived an expression that is consistent with Monte Carlo results for $d = 2$ and $d = 3$, but is inconsistent with Zwanzig's expression for $d = 1$, concluding that diffusion in $1d$ is pathologically different to higher dimensions \cite{seki2016anomalous}.

-In this work, we present an analytical expression for diffusivity in $d$ dimensions on a lattice with normally distributed energy barriers with mean $\mu$ and variance $2\sigma^2$.
+Such an analytical expression, i.e. one that predicts diffusivity for all dimensionalities, can expedite the analysis of diffusion in dimensionality-dependent phenomena, such as one-dimensional diffusion along dislocations\cite{doi:10.1080/01418617908239293}\cite{legros2008observation} or DNA\cite{wang2006single}\cite{gorman2008visualizing}\cite{gorman2010visualizing}, two-dimensional diffusion along a grain boundary\cite{peterson1983grain}\cite{mishin1997grain}, or three-dimensional diffusion in bulk\cite{vaidya2016ni}\cite{beke2016diffusion}\cite{vaidya2018bulk}.
+Additionally, an analytical expression would help clarify the controversy behind the sluggish diffusion effect.
+In this work, we present an analytical expression for diffusivity in $d$ dimensions on a lattice with normally distributed energy barriers with mean $\mu$ and variance $2\sigma^2$ that is consistent with Zwanzig's expression for $d\leq 5$, with excellent quantitative agreement for $d\leq 3$ and $\beta\sigma \leq 2$.

 The hopping rate over an energy barrier $\Delta E$ is estimated by HTST:

 where $\nu$ is the rate prefactor and $\beta = 1/k_BT$.

 In a homogeneous single-component solid, there is a singular lattice point energy $E^\circ$ and a single saddle point energy $E^\dagger$, yielding an energy barrier $\Delta E = E^\dagger - E^\circ$.
 In a heterogeneous multi-component solid, however, there are multiple lattice and saddle point energies, characterized by local chemistries.
 For many random solid solutions, the migration barriers can be modeled as a normal random variable.
 As an example, we have computed the distribution of vacancy-mediated migration barriers in an $\text{Fe}_{30}\text{Ni}_{30}\text{Cr}_{40}$ model alloy using the climbing image NEB method in LAMMPS using an embedded atom method potential \cite{ternary-eam} by Zhou et al. (Figure \ref{fig:barrier-dist}), which is relatively well-modeled by a normal distribution.